News and events

 The overall coordination of the Company’s energy saving activities is carried out by the Coordinating Committee for Environmental Protection and Energy Efficiency.

-Energy saving management structure at Gazprom
+Energy saving management at Gazprom

-The Company has adopted the Energy Saving and Energy Efficiency Concept for 2011–2020, which outlines the following objectives:
+The Company adopted the Energy Saving and Energy Efficiency Concept for 2011–2020, which outlines the following objectives: